VahidGh/mathjslab/CONTRIBUTING.md

 Start reading our code and you'll get the hang of it.
 In summary, we adopted:

 * We indent using four spaces for code files and two spaces for json files, set by EditorConfig.
+* We use the following name convention: for constants, variables, functions and class methods we use camelCase with uncapitalized initial letter.
+For types and classes we use CamelCase with first letter capitalized.
 * We ALWAYS put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash arrows.
 * Inline exports with expressions whenever possible:
 ```typescript